cesium-ml/cesium/README.md

 2. Clone the repository: `git clone https://github.com/cesium-ml/cesium.git`
 3. `cd cesium && pip install -e .`

+Note that cesium requires a C99 compiler, which in particular excludes MSVC.
+On Windows, a different compiler like MinGW has to be used.

 ## License:
 `cesium` uses the 3-clause BSD licence.
 The full license may be found in LICENSE.txt.